moeinp70/Point-Planenet/README.md

 ![prediction example](https://raw.githubusercontent.com/moeinp70/Point-Planenet/master/fig1.png)

 ### Introduction
-we propose PlaneConv; a new layer to extract features from local structures of point clouds by learning a set of planes in the Euclidean space.
-The kernel for PlaneConv is a new operation that learns the parameters of the planes by measuring the distance between these planes and local points.
-We use this layer as a building block in a PointNet like structure and call this network PlaneNet.
-In a series of experiments including point cloud classification, part segmentation and semantic segmentation, our architecture achieves competitive results, obtaining good accuracy with low number of parameters.
+We propose an alternative simple local operation, called PlaneConv, which can extract local geometric features from point clouds by learning a set of planes in Rn space.
+The proposed architecture tackles both point cloud classification and segmentation tasks.
+Moreover, each module is designed to be permutation invariant.
+PlaneConv has a simple theoretical analysis and is easy to incorporate into deep learning models to improve their performance.

 Here we list the commands for training/evaluating PlaneNet on classification and segmentation tasks on multiple datasets.